aarontburn/nexus-core/docs/api/Process.md

 This is the entry point of your module.
 This function is called when the renderer sends the `init` signal to tell the process that it is ready.

 ### `registerSettings(): (Setting\<unknown> | string)[]`
-This function is used to intialize any settings your module may use.
+This function is used to initialize any settings your module may use.

 **Returns:**
 > An array of either Settings or strings.